Ficool

 Kael leaned closer to the comm.
 "Taren Ardyn.
 My brother."

 A murmur rippled through the channel, hushed voices in the background.
-Then the voice spoke again, slower, measured.
+Then the voice spoke again, slower and measured.
 "Hold position.
 Do not resist."

 Rhea muttered under her breath.
 "That's never a good sign."